 2. Directional Signage for Offices

 A type of signage that every office needs is directional signage.
-Also sometimes called wayfinding signage, directional signage matters because it fulfills a practical need for both employees and clients who visit your office building.
+Sometimes called wayfinding signage, directional signage matters because it fulfills a practical need for both employees and clients who visit your office building.
 These signs help people navigate your building from the time they pull into the parking lot to the time they find the room they’re looking for.
 This means pointing the way to certain rooms and areas, as well as labeling rooms so you know when you’ve arrived at your destination.

 You may be able to find generic wayfinding signs that point the way to common features like restrooms or exits, but these generic signs won’t reinforce your branding.
 Sticking with premade wayfinding signage also means you’ll be stuck with labeling your offices and conference rooms as things like “1A” instead of personalized names.